-- 15. (1) Where the Council requires or directs a staff member to travel on official business outside the borders of the local authority area, the Council must pay to that staff member a subsistence and travelling allowance at the daily rate in accordance with the Central Government Policy Position (P.S.M.
-Circular No. 11 of 2006), as follows - - (a) to the chief executive officer a subsistence and travelling allowance equivalent to that of a Director in the P.S.M.; - (b) to a head of department a subsistence and travelling allowance equivalent to that of a Deputy-Director in the P.S.M.; - (c) to a staff member a subsistence and travelling allowance equivalent to that of a staff member in the P.S.M. - (2) The Council must ensure that the delegation on an official trip may not exceed three staff members unless otherwise approved by the Minister. - (3) The Council must limit the usage of the subsistence and travelling allowance to necessary official trips only. - (4) All official trips outside the borders of Namibia may only be undertaken with the approval of the Minister. - (5) The Council may pay to a staff member, upon prior written approval, N\$1,50 per kilometre travelled by such staff member for the use of his or her private motor vehicle on an official trip and the staff member must submit a declaration of the distance travelled and proof of the fuel purchased during such official trip to the Council.
+15. (1) Where the Council requires or directs a staff member to travel on official business outside the borders of the local authority area of the Town of Nkurenkuru, the Council must pay to that staff member a subsistence and travelling allowance at the daily rate in accordance with the Central Government Policy Position (P.S.M.
+Circular No. 11 of 2006, "hereinafter referred to as the P. S. M"), as follows:

+- (a) to the chief executive officer, a subsistence and travelling allowance equivalent to that of a director in the P.S.M.; - (b) to a head of department, a subsistence and travelling allowance equivalent to that of a deputy-director in the P.S.M.; and - (c) to any other staff member a subsistence and travelling allowance equivalent to that of a staff member in the P.S.M.

+(2) The Council must ensure that the delegation on an official trip may not exceed three staff members unless otherwise approved by the Minister.

+(3) The Council must limit the usage of the subsistence and travelling allowance to necessary official trips only.

+(4) All official trips outside the borders of Namibia must only be undertaken with the approval of the Minister.

+(5) The Council may pay to a staff member, on prior written approval by the Council, N\$1,50 per kilometre travelled by the staff member for the use of the staff member's private motor vehicle on an official trip and the staff member must submit a declaration of the distance travelled and proof of the fuel purchased during the official trip to the Council.